I cannot imagine a deeper depression.

 The pain was so deep, but the depression so immense that I did not even have the energy to identify where the hurt originated.
-It was August of 2011 at this point, and the summer heat was brutal.
+It was August of 2011, and the summer heat was brutal.
 I was maybe three weeks out of a drug and alcohol rehabilitation center and my life was an absolute mess.
-I had recently missed my daughter’s second birthday and the birth of my nephew in an isolated and drunken stooper.
+I had recently missed my daughter’s second birthday as well as the birth of my nephew in an isolated and drunken stooper.
 I spent that evening in a shivering, shaking, and crying ball of pitiful and incomprehensible demoralization.
-I spent most of the night with a gun in my hand and alternating it’s placement between my temple and the back of my throat.
-It truly seemed to be the only logical solution, as there was no other way out.
+I spent most of the night with a gun in my hand while alternating its placement between my temple and the back of my throat.
+Suicide seemed to be the only logical solution, as there was no other way out.

 My dad sat me in his office and expressed his concern for my condition.
-Naturally, living with a 300lb cake monster, who does nothing but drain your air conditioning bill and smoke cigarettes in your driveway can be not only concerning, but very frustrating.
-He asked me hypothetically, “If you could do anything, go anywhere, travel to any destination….where would you go?”.
+Naturally, living with a 300lb cake monster, who does nothing but drain your air-conditioning bill and smoke cigarettes in your driveway can be not only concerning but it can also be very frustrating.
+He asked me, hypothetically, “If you could do anything, go anywhere, travel to any destination….where would you go?”.
 My response was, “I would go back to bed.”
 This was the severity of the condition.

 1. Something was telling me NOT to go back to bed.

 The perpetual negotiator, my constant companion, and my very best friend.
 It was my inner voice.
 It was that guiding light that I had lived without for over 15 years.
-It was the voice that told me, “betcha can’t”, cause it knew I would.
-It was that voice that said, “I dare you”, cause I’ve never been double-dared.
-It was that voice that said, “you can do this” when my spirits were broken, and only it knew the truth.
-It was the voice that said, “do it anyway” when I gave way to the opinions’ of others.
+It was the voice that told me, “Betcha can’t”, cause it knew I would.
+It was that voice that said, “I dare you”, cause I’ve never needed to be double-dared.
+It was that voice that said, “You can do this” when my spirits were broken, and only it knew the truth.
+It was the voice that said, “Do it anyway” when I gave way to the opinions’ of others.
 It was the voice that guided me on the soccer fields at 6 years of age, and onto the basketball courts, and into the baseball diamonds of my youth.
-It was the voice that made me do my homework, when there was no way out around it.
+It was the voice that made me do my homework when there was no way out around it.
 It got me through the projects, the studies, and standardized tests.
 It was that voice that tightly squeezed itself into my varsity football helmet and confidently shouted the orders.
-“The guy in front of you is going backwards”, “we are about to plow”, “let’s ruin somebody’s evening”, and “the party starts now”.
-This was the voice that once fueled me to be better.
-This was the voice that wanted me to be successful.
-A little crazy, certainly mischievous, but well-intentioned was this voice, and confident and courageous was this friend.
-It told me, “jog from this light post to the next one, and you can ENJOY your next cigarette.
-Go ahead, earn it….betcha can’t”.
-My old trash talking buddy was stirring the pot, cause only he knows the recipe.
-I used to love this game so dearly, but it had been so long since I played it.
-The drugs and the alcohol had drowned out my friend and diluted my passion, but it seemed as if sobriety was about to kick in.
-I knew I looked funny, and I knew it seemed strange.
-I was a 300lb man in the streets of Germantown, wearing blue jeans, a cotton shirt, and sweating like I had just come out of the swimming pool..
-I was fifty feet from my last cigarette….and if my inner voice and my two very weak legs would hold up, I was one light post from my next one.
-I lowered my head, I took a deep breath, and I began to waddle…..
+“The guy in front of you is going backwards.
+We are about to plow.”
+It was the voice that let me know that let me know when the hard work was paying off and it was the voice that told me when it was time to put it on display.

 ….the pain was far from over, and the work was just beginning.
-Albeit just a few steps, I had no way of knowing that my membership to Lift Heavy Run Long had officially begun.
+Albeit just a few steps, I had no way of knowing that my journey to Lift Heavy Run Long had officially begun.